fsantanna-no/ce0-old/README.md

 These three characteristics, (a) dynamic allocation, (b) variable size and (c) scope portability, need to be addressed somehow.

-*Ce* approaches recursive types with algebraic data types and scoped memory management with ownership semantics.
+*Ce* approaches recursive types with algebraic data types with ownership semantics and scoped memory management.
 Allocation is bound to the scope of the assignee, which is the owner of the value.
 Deallocation occurs automatically when the scope of the owner terminates.